Harish-Gokul/Markdown-Viewer-Back-End/README.md

 # Backend for Notes via Markdown application

-It a simple notes application with a markdown syntax and it's inspired from Github Readme.md.
+It a simple notes application with a markdown syntax and it's inspired from `Github Readme.md`.
 This node application reads the Markdown Files from a directory  displays them in the web app.

 You can Check out front-end by [Clicking here](https://github.com/Harish-Gokul/Markdown-Viewer-FrontEnd)